-There is one thing the interior of your car has in common with your home.
-The floor is where the bulk of the dirt ends up.
+There is one thing your car’s interior has in common with your home – the floor is where the bulk of the dirt ends up.

 Skill Level: Beginner.